-<Issuer> [Optional]
+<Issuer>[Required]

-<Issuer> is an EntityType; if provided, it is the Trust Interoperability Profile Issuer Identifier for the Trust Interoperability Profile Issuer that issued this Trust Interoperability Profile.
+<Issuer> is an EntityType; it is the Trust Interoperability Profile Issuer Identifier for the Trust Interoperability Profile Issuer that issued this Trust Interoperability Profile.
 Section 5.6 contains normative language pertaining to the selection of Trust Interoperability Profile Issuer Identifiers.